October 2020, 251 Pages

 - Adult stem cells, found in adult tissues

-- Induced pluripotent stem cells, produced by genetically reprogramming adults cells
+- Induced pluripotent stem cells, produced by genetically reprogramming adult cells

 - Cancer stem cells, which give rise to clonal populations of cells that form tumors or disperse in the body

-To facilitate research resulting from interest in these potential far-ranging applications, a large and growing stem cells research products market has emerged.
+To facilitate research resulting from interest in these far-ranging applications, a large and rapidly growing market for stem cells research products has emerged.